tlugger/oopsgenie/README.md

         * A filter matching alerts that update within x minutes (between "CreatedAt" and "UpdatedAt" timestamps)
     * Output file **(--outfile _filename_)**
         * A file to output the results of --count
+    * Fuzzy Threshold **(--fuzzy-threshold _threshold_)**
+        * A threshold of tolerance for fuzzy matching on your --count.
+This is based on Levenshtein Distance; If you don't set this parameter, it will default to perfect matches.
+    * Remove Numbers **(--remove-numbers _boolean_)**
+        * Remove numbers from the alert alias before performing fuzzy matching in --count.
+This defaults to False and should be used in conjunction with the fuzzy threshold flag.

 **Note:** `limit`, `interval`, `match` and `outfile` can all be chained to filter results of `count`.
 If `outfile` is specified `limit` is ignored.